Mtuart/Speedometer/README.md

 ### How to install:
 > Step 1:
-  Get Vehicles 13.2 (or higher) and idk what Minecraft Versions this runs on... lol
+  Get Vehicles 13.2 (or higher) and idk what Minecraft Versions this runs on...
+At least 1.18 though

 > Step 2:
   Toss the jar file into your /plugins folder.
 (Download it by clicking on the "Releases" Tab on the right >)